whitgroves/solidity-contracts/README.md

 As shown above, `_requireOriginalOwnership()` is also available for actions which should be more restricted, including revocation of a token's lease.

 Also note that in constrast to `Leasable`, approved operators will still have authority to act on each token, except to initiate transfers.

+### TradeableERC20
+An extension of `ERC721` that allows NFTs to be priced and sold in any ERC20 currency, similar to `TradeableERC20`.
+The owner of any token(s) can call `setPrice()` and `setForSale()` to make their ERC721 token exchangeable for a number of ERC20 tokens, then any interested party can call `buy()` to execute the trade.

+Once sold, the token will be automatically taken off of the market to allow the new owner to update the price(s) before listing it for sale again.